WiseLibs/super-templates/docs/lang.md

 </main>
 ```

-> Sections are always optional.
-If a section is not provided, the corresponding `{{slot}}` won't display anything.

 ## Effects

 Sometimes it can be useful to execute side-effects from a template, without actually affecting the output.
-For example, perhaps you want a template to write some logs.
-For this, you can use `effect` expressions.
+For example, perhaps you want to write some logs.
+For this, you can use "effect" expressions.

 ```
 {{let user: getUser()}}
 {{effect console.log(`generating page for user ${user.id}`)}}
 ```

-Effects always occur in the background, in parallel with the rest of template execution.
-If an effect throws an error (or it returns a rejected Promise), it will cause an [`unhandledRejection`](https://nodejs.org/api/process.html#event-unhandledrejection).
+Effects always occur in the background, in parallel with the rest of the template execution.
+If an effect throws an error (or if it returns a rejected Promise), it will cause an [unhandledRejection](https://nodejs.org/api/process.html#event-unhandledrejection).
 You are responsible for catching and handling any errors that may occur within an effect.

 ## Raw expressions